makeorg/main-api/README.md

     - Define the task as `api/run`
 - Run MakeMain in Debug mode from idea.
 This method requires two VM options to be defined:
     - Set the javaagent: type `sbt "show api/kanelaRunnerOptions"` and copy the javaagent in vm parameters.

+If you use Metals, just click on run or debug in the MakeMain class

 ### Run tests